samakintayo/zero_day/0x00-shell_basics/README.md

-Sript that move all the files beginning with uppercase letter to the directory /tmp/u script that delete all files in the current working directory that end with character ~ Script that create directories welcome, welcome/to, welcome/to/school in the current directory
+Sript that move all the files beginning with uppercase letter to the directory /tmp/u script that delete all files in the current working directory that end with character ~ Script that create directories welcome, welcome/to, welcome/to/school in the current directory script ofcommand that list all the files and directory of the current directory separated by commas